-In September 2015, we entered into an Option and License Agreement with Genentech, Inc. and F. Hoffmann-La Roche Ltd, collectively referred to as Genentech, focused on PROTAC discovery and research for target proteins, or Targets, based on our proprietary technology, other than excluded Targets as described below.
-This collaboration was expanded in November 2017 through an Amended and restated Option, License and Collaboration Agreement, which we refer to as the Restated Genentech Agreement.
+In September 2015, we entered into an Option and License Agreement with Genentech, Inc. and F. Hoffmann-La Roche Ltd, collectively referred to as Genentech, focused on PROTAC targeted protein degrader discovery and research for target proteins, or Targets, based on our proprietary platform technology, other than excluded Targets as described below.
+This collaboration was expanded in November 2017 through an Amended and Restated Option, License and Collaboration Agreement, which we refer to as the Restated Genentech Agreement.

-Under the Restated Genentech Agreement, Genentech has the right to designate up to ten targets for further discovery and research utilizing our PROTAC platform technology.
-We are eligible to receive up to \$27.5 million in additional expansion target payments if Genentech exercises its options for all remaining targets.
-Genentech may designate as a Target any protein to which a PROTAC, by design, binds to achieve its mechanism of action, subject to certain exclusions.
-Genentech also has the right to remove a Target from the collaboration and substitute a different Target that is not an Excluded Target.
+Under the Restated Genentech Agreement, Genentech has the right to designate up to ten Targets for further discovery and research utilizing our PROTAC platform technology.
+Genentech may designate as a Target any protein to which a PROTAC targeted protein degrader, by design, binds to achieve its mechanism of action, subject to certain exclusions.
+Genentech also has the right to remove a Target from the collaboration and substitute a different Target that is not an excluded Target at any time prior to us commencing research on such Target or in certain circumstances following commencement of research by us.

-At the time we entered into the original agreement with Genentech we received an upfront payment of \$11.0 million, and at the time we entered into the Restated Genentech Agreement, we also received an additional \$34.5 million in upfront payments and expansion target payments for the three expansion Targets currently included in the collaboration through September 30, 2018.
-We are also eligible to receive payments aggregating up to \$44.0 million per target upon the achievement of specified development milestones; payments aggregating up to \$52.5 million per target (assuming approval of two indications) subject to the achievement of specified regulatory milestones; and payments aggregating up to \$60.0 million per PROTAC directed against the applicable target, subject to the achievement of specified sales milestones.
-These milestone payments are subject to reduction if we do not have a valid patent claim covering the licensed PROTAC at the time the milestone is achieved.
-We are also eligible to receive, on net sales of licensed PROTACs, mid-single digit royalties, which may be subject to reductions.
+At the time we entered into the original agreement with Genentech we received an upfront payment of \$11.0 million, and at the time we entered into the Restated Genentech Agreement, we also received an additional \$34.5 million in upfront payments and expansion target payments.
+We are eligible to receive up to an aggregate of \$27.5 million in additional expansion target payments if Genentech exercises its options for all remaining Targets.
+We are also eligible to receive payments aggregating up to \$44.0 million per Target upon the achievement of specified development milestones; payments aggregating up to \$52.5 million per Target (assuming approval of two indications) subject to the achievement of specified regulatory milestones; and payments aggregating up to \$60.0 million per PROTAC targeted protein degrader directed against the applicable Target, subject to the achievement of specified sales milestones.
+These milestone payments are subject to reduction if we do not have a valid patent claim covering the licensed PROTAC targeted protein degrader at the time the milestone is achieved.
+We are also eligible to receive, on net sales of licensed PROTAC targeted protein degraders, mid-single digit royalties, which may be subject to reductions.